LightShield/configs_loader_cpp/README.md

 **The common case**: Reading configuration values during program execution.

-Most config libraries optimize for parsing (happens once at startup) at the expense of reading (happens thousands of times during execution).
-This inverts this priority:
+Existing configuration libraries didn't provide the combination of features needed: high-performance for the common case, ease of use for developers, and excellent auto-generated user experience.
+This library addresses all three.

 ```cpp
 // Hot path - zero overhead, direct memory access